natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

     In [4]: print(re.search(regex, sh_cdp))
     None

-You can change the default behavior by using the re.DOTALL flag:
+You can change default behavior by using re.DOTALL flag:

 .. code:: python